srihari-arun/checking-driving-eligibility/README.md

 IDE used - PyCharm

 # Concept used
+### Receive user input:
-* Receive user input - using the input function, we receive their age and license status.
+The program uses the input function to obtain the user’s age and driving license status for evaluation.
+### Country filter:
+Different countries have different legal driving age requirements, so the minimum age for driving eligibility is dynamically determined based on the user’s selected country.
+### Conditions
-* Conditions - If either of the inputs or both inputs is not under the driving rules, the message that the candidate is not                   eligible to drive.
+If either input or both inputs do not satisfy the driving eligibility rules, the program displays a message stating that the candidate is not eligible to drive.
+### Starting message
-* Starting message - After the message, the program asks the user if you would like to go to starting again.
-If yes, then the                       input question is asked with the use of the while-loop.
-If no, the code breaks and the process is                              finished with exit code 0.
+After displaying the result, the program prompts the user to restart the process.
+If the user responds yes, the while loop continues, and the input sequence is repeated.
+If the user responds no, the loop breaks and the program terminates gracefully with exit code 0.